 Visionary Leadership and Institutional Depth

 Funders invest in people and proven systems.
-Your Case must highlight the expertise of the executive team and the board of directors.
-You have to demonstrate that your organization has the infrastructure required to securely manage a 7-figure investment.
+Your case must highlight the expertise of the executive team and the board of directors.
+Demonstrate that your organisation has the infrastructure required to securely manage a 7-figure investment.
 According to Graham-Pelton, strong governance is a primary deciding factor for institutional funders.

 Clear Alignment with Funder Values (ESG/IRIS+)

 Major funders increasingly view philanthropy through an Environmental, Social, and Governance (ESG) lens.
-Aligning your Case with ESG frameworks or IRIS+ standards proves organizational maturity.
-The Bridgespan Group emphasizes that speaking the language of corporate responsibility builds immediate trust with wealth managers and family offices.
+Aligning your case with ESG frameworks or IRIS+ standards proves organisational maturity.
+The Bridgespan Group emphasises that speaking the language of corporate responsibility builds immediate trust with wealth managers and family offices.

 A Proven Track Record of Execution

 Donors want to back winners.
-Past success is the best predictor of future impact, serving as a key indicator of your organization’s grant readiness.
-Your document must effectively highlight historical data and past successes to de-risk the investment for the donor.
+Past success is the best predictor of future impact, serving as a key indicator of grant readiness.
+Your document must highlight historical data and past successes to de-risk the investment for the donor.

 Financial Transparency and ROI for High-Net-Worth Donors

 Wealthy donors require clear, scalable financial models.
 You must translate dollars into direct, quantifiable human or environmental impact.
-Presenting budgets that demonstrate high Return on Impact (ROI) separates amateur organizations from professional operations.
+Presenting budgets that demonstrate high Return on Impact (ROI) separates amateur organisations from professional operations.

 A Distinct “Hero” Role for the Contributor

 Funders look for exactly where they fit into the narrative.
 They want to be the catalyst.
-The Case must clearly articulate the specific transformation the donor will uniquely enable.
-If the donor feels replaceable, they will not write the check.
+The case must articulate the specific transformation the donor will uniquely enable.
+If the donor feels replaceable, they will not write the cheque.

 The Psychological Triggers of a 7-Figure Case for Support